bkw777/dl2/co2ba.md

 ## Options
 A few parameters are run-time configurable by setting environment variables.
+You don't need to change any of these.
+They exist and are documented here just for flexability and completeness, but you never need to change any of these just to use the app.
+Well *maybe* EDITSAFE=true.
-Available options and their default values:
+Available settings and their default values:
 ```
 FIRST=0        # first line number
 LINE_GAP=1     # line number increment